nikitaeverywhere/LightPivotTable/readme.md

     },
     lp = new LightPivotTable(setup);

-console.log(lp.CONTROLS); // object with functions that can be triggered to control pivot table /* Available controls:
+console.log(lp.CONTROLS); // object with functions that can be triggered to control pivot table:
+/* Available controls:
  * lp.CONTROLS.drillThrough() - Perform drillThrough for current location.
  * lp.CONTROLS.customDrillThrough(["filterSpec1", ...]) - Perform drillThrough with filters.